 The earliest years of a child’s life, when they are 0-5 years old, are a crucially important stage of development and have a major impact on their future outcomes.
 Helping children at this early stage is a core element of our work to support vulnerable children across the country.

-We run around 40 children’s centres in England that support children under five years old and their families, providing a ranges of services including high quality childcare, family support, debt and benefit advice and parenting programmes.
+We run children’s centres and other programmes in England that support children under five years old and their families, providing a ranges of services including high quality childcare, family support, debt and benefit advice and parenting programmes.

 Supporting disadvantaged families to access children’s centres